asish012/aws-solution-architect-associate/class-notes-cloudguru/m9-01-applications.md

 - Low cost & efficient.
 - Scales effortlessly.
 - Expose HTTPS endpoints to define a RESTful API.
-- Serverless-ly connect to services like Lambda & DynamoDB.
+- Serverlessly connect to services like Lambda & DynamoDB.
 - Send each API endpoint to a different target.
 - Track and control usage by API key.
 - You can Throttle Requests to prevent attacks.